-A DUI can be charged as a felony or misdemeanor depending on facts of your DUI.
+A DUI can be charged as a felony or misdemeanor depending on the facts of your DUI.
 Los Angeles DUI attorney can help defend your felony DUI case and often get felony to misdemeanor reduction.
 The felony to misdemeanor reduction will help you avoid a felony record if you are charged with a felony DUI in Los Angeles.

 If you or your loved one is charged with a felony DUI in Los Angeles, please contact our office (818) 921 7744 right away.
-As always, our focus is on defending the DUI charges until a dismissal or a verdict of innocence.
-When a complete dismissal is “not in the cards”, we can fight your DUI to save your California driver’s license, your record and your good name.
-In felony DUI‘s, you need Los Angeles DUI lawyer with a lot of experience.
-Los Angeles DUI attorney have represented many defendants in felony DUI cases and were able to dismiss felony counts, get felony to misdemeanor reduction or strike enhancement during plea negotiation.
-If you face a felony DUI, it is important to negotiate not only a “non-strike” offense, but also, an offense that can be reduced to a misdemeanor at the end of your probationary period.
-Some prosecutors will resist reduction of felony DUI’s to misdemeanors.
+As always, our focus is on defending the DUI charges until dismissal or a verdict of innocence.
+When a complete dismissal is “not in the cards”, we can fight your DUI to save your California driver’s license, your record, and your good name.
+In felony DUI‘s, you need a Los Angeles DUI lawyer with a lot of experience.
+Los Angeles DUI attorney has represented many defendants in felony DUI cases and was able to dismiss felony counts, get felony to misdemeanor reduction or strike enhancement during plea negotiation.
+If you face a felony DUI, it is important to negotiate not only a “non-strike” offense but also, an offense that can be reduced to a misdemeanor at the end of your probationary period.
+Some prosecutors will resist the reduction of felony DUI’s to misdemeanors.
 Fortunately, this issue was decided in 2010 by California Supreme Court in People v.
-Feyrer (48 Cal.4th 426) where the Supreme Court agreed with the defendant that admitting to a special allegation “did not automatically convert the offense to straight felony”; meaning, even admitting special strike allegation for a great bodily injury (PC 12022.7), does not prevent future reduction of the crime to a misdemeanor.
+Feyrer (48 Cal.4th 426) where the Supreme Court agreed with the defendant that admitting to a special allegation “did not automatically convert the offense to straight felony”; meaning, even admitting special strike allegation for a great bodily injury (PC 12022.7), does not prevent the future reduction of the crime to a misdemeanor.

-If you are charged with a felony DUI in Los Angeles or have a felony DUI on your record that you would like to dismiss pursuant to Penal Code Section 1203.4, or would like a felony to misdemeanor reduction, please contact us at (818) 921 7744 to talk to a defense attorney in Los Angeles.
+If you are charged with a felony DUI in Los Angeles or have a felony DUI on your record that you would like to dismiss pursuant to Penal Code Section 1203.4 or would like a felony to misdemeanor reduction, please contact us at (818) 921 7744 to talk to a defense attorney in Los Angeles.